Police arrest suspect in the shooting of 3 men of Palestinian descent near the University of Vermont

 “We are extremely concerned about the safety and well-being of our children,” the statement said.
 “We call on law enforcement to conduct a thorough investigation, including treating this as a hate crime.
 We will not be comfortable until the shooter is brought to justice.”

-Ramallah Friends School posted a statement on Facebook saying the three young men were graduates of the private school in the West Bank.
+Ramallah Friends School posted a statement on Facebook saying the three young men were graduates of a private school in the West Bank.

 “While we are relieved to know that they are alive, we remain uncertain about their condition and hold them in the light,” the school said.
 “We stand united in hope and support for their well-being during this challenging time.”